-- they report any suspected misuse or problem to the Executive Principal/ E-Safety Leader investigation / action / sanction - all digital communications with pupils / parents / carers should be on a professional level and only carried out using official school systems - e-safety issues are embedded in all aspects of the curriculum and other activities - pupils understand and follow the e-safety and acceptable use policies - they monitor the use of digital technologies, mobile devices, cameras etc. in lessons and other school activities (where allowed) and implement current policies with regard to these device - ensure that they always directly supervise children whilst using technology including the Internet. - in lessons where internet use is pre-planned pupils should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches should be aware of the potential for serious child protection / safeguarding issues to arise from:
+- They report any suspected misuse or problem to the Executive Principal/ E-Safety Leader.
+This will follow a 3 step plan: investigation/action/sanction. - All digital communications with pupils/parents/carers should be on a professional level and only carried out using official school systems. - E-safety issues are embedded in all aspects of the curriculum and other activities (Identified on the curriculum map). - Pupils understand and follow the e-safety and acceptable use policies. - They monitor the use of digital technologies, mobile devices, cameras etc. in lessons and other school activities (where allowed) and implement current policies with regard to these devices. - Ensure that they always directly or remotely supervise children whilst using technology including the Internet. - In lessons where internet use is pre-planned pupils should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches.